 IMPORTANT!
 Movie file conversion to the ProRes or Hap codec with the Mbox File Convertor application requires that the corresponding codec .component file be installed on the computer (in the /Library/QuickTime folder), otherwise the conversion cannot be made.
-The Mbox File Convertor application (v4.3.2) uses QuickTime 7 technology to convert movies.
-Therefore, it may not work on computers with operating systems (i.e. Catalina 10.15) beyond Mojave 10.14 that will eliminate support for QuickTime 7 technology.

 A.